OpenStackSanDiego/SecurityServiceChains/Lab0.md

 ## Verify Service Function Chain components

+Examine the flow classifier to see what traffic is sent through the chain.

 * Examine the Flow Classifier
 ```bash
 openstack sfc flow classifier list
 ```

 * Examine the Port Chains, Groups and Pair

+Examine the port pairs/groups/chains to see how the traffic is chained.

 ```bash
 openstack sfc port chain list
 openstack sfc port pair group list